tsackton/taelgar/History/Drankorian Empire/Drankorian Empire.md

 - 634 DR: The Battle of Tawir Forest ends the Drankorian conquest of the west on the northern shores of Lake Valandros.
 - 647 DR: The beginning of the Great Peace, sometimes called the Golden Age of Drankor, a period of 300 years of sustained peace and prosperity across the empire.
 - 688 DR: The Sibyline Archives, which will eventually become the Great Library, is founded in the developing city of Chardon
-- 965 DR: The Drankorian Civil War begins with the assassination of Emperor Helea by allies of the Omnis Pura, and is won by Emperor Vestian, associated with Omnis Pura
+- 965 DR: The Drankorian Civil War begins with the assassination of Emperor Helea by allies of the [[Omnis Pura]], and is won by Emperor Vestian, associated with [[Omnis Pura]]
 - 1001-1013 DR: The Dominion Wars, a series of attempted conquests to the east
 - 1059 DR: The destruction of [[Drankor]] by the Plague Mist